 Here are a couple more favorites:

-You can see the rest here before we switch the site over to something else.
+You can see the rest here (*edit* it’s our travel blog now ;D) before we switch the site over to something else.
 Think I need a change of pace.
 I had a long period where I wanted nothing to do with my camera, but I think I’m slowly recovering my love for photography again.
 Should I go back to film?

 Do you have a film camera you love and would recommend?